1975 Major League Baseball postseason: Boston Red Sox (AL) vs. Cincinnati Reds (NL)

-In Game 7, the Red Sox again took an early 3–0 lead, however it would not hold, as the Reds rallied late in the sixth and seventh innings to tie the game, and then they took the lead for good in the top of the ninth thanks to a single by Morgan which scored Ken Griffey.
-The Reds closed out the series in the bottom of the ninth to capture their first championship in 35 years.
-This was Pete Rose’s first World Series championship, and he was named World Series MVP.
+In Game 7, the Red Sox were leading 3-2 in the bottom of the seventh and were seven outs away from the championship, but the lead would not hold, as Pete Rose hit a two-out RBI single to tie the game.
+Then, the Reds took the lead for good in the top of the ninth thanks to a single by Morgan which scored Ken Griffey.
+Will McEnaney pitched a one-two-three ninth to capture the Reds’ first championship in 35 years.
+This was Rose’s first World Series championship, and he was named World Series MVP.

 The Reds would go on to repeat as World Series champions the next year, sweeping the New York Yankees.
-They would also add another championship in 1990 in a sweep over the Oakland Athletics.

 The Red Sox's collapse in Game 7 contributed to the popular mythology of the Curse of the Bambino, which had been extended to 57 years.
-The Red Sox returned to the World Series in 1986, but they lost the New York Mets in seven games after being a strike away from the championship twice in Game 6.
+The Red Sox returned to the World Series in 1986, but they lost the New York Mets in seven games after being a strike away from the championship twice in Game 6, and ten outs away in Game 7.
 They would eventually end the curse in 2004, where they swept the St. Louis Cardinals to end their 86-year championship drought.